Playing on Florida’s Gulf Coast with Babies & Young Children: Clearwater Beach

 clearwater beach, clearwater beach with kids, baby on the beach, girl on the beach, clearwater florida

-However, the past two Novembers when we’ve gone down to Florida we’ve always organized at least one day at Clearwater Beach.
-The sand is like baby powder, and there are fewer shells than at nearby beaches we’ve visited.
-I’m not sure if that’s due to a higher population of shell collectors doing their rounds, but regardless it’s nice to worry a little less about stepping on a broken seashell.
+However, whenever we headed down to Florida we always organized at least one day at Clearwater Beach.
+The sand is like baby powder, and there are fewer shells than at nearby beaches.
+Maybe that’s due to a higher population of shell collectors doing their rounds?
+Regardless, it’s nice to worry a little less about stepping on a broken seashell while at Clearwater Beach with babies and toddlers.

-Clearwater Beach is definitely one of the busier beaches along the Gulf Coast, but it’s certainly fun and very baby/toddler/little kid-friendly.
-I really feel lucky that we can make a day or two of it every time we head to Florida to visit our extended family.
+Clearwater Beach is definitely one of the busier beaches along the Gulf Coast.
+And it’s certainly fun and very baby/toddler/little kid-friendly.
+I really feel lucky that we can make a day or two of it every time we head to Florida to visit extended family.

 , , , , , , ,